 (We really need one good anatomical brain map on which to project so many different writers’ resources – I mentioned before – every one published seems to annotate only those specific to that writer’s topic.
 This Browser version of the 3D Brain App looks most useful but needs more annotation layers.
 Anyway ...)

-Although as a “systems thinker” I’m not particularly concerned with identifying a particular physical seat, it has great value from an “archaeological” perspective – digging down through the layers of the brain – higher and lower (generally) maps to later and earlier.
+Although as a “systems thinker” I’m not particularly concerned with identifying a particular physical seat, it has great value from an “archaeological” perspective – digging down through the layers of brain evolution – higher and lower (generally) maps to later and earlier.
 Very good for understanding how, why, when and in what context capabilities arose.
 Apart from the occasional evolutionary cul-de-sac, form does tend to follow function.
-As ever all empirical evidence for which elements and connections do indeed support which capabilities and functions come from normal behaviours being physically or electro-chemically interrupted in abnormal cases, with the masses of new neuro-correlate sensing now available to “see” what is happening, where and when.
+As ever all empirical evidence for which elements and connections do indeed support which capabilities and functions come from normal behaviours being physically or electro-chemically interrupted in abnormal cases – the lesion literature – with the masses of new neuro-correlate sensing now available to “see” what is happening, where and when.

 (Any complex topic has at least one time axis – in real-time-living, individual-lifecycle-development and/or species-evolution time-scales.
 It was Foucault who first introduced me to the archaeological aspect of knowledge and Jorn Barger, the original blogger, who turned me on to timeline representations.
 But again I digress.)